mbrubeck/agate/README.md

 `/gone.gmi`|`52 This file is no longer here, sorry.` any non-hidden file ending in `.de.gmi` (including in non-hidden subdirectories)|`20 text/gemini;lang=de` any non-hidden file in the `nl` directory ending in `.gmi` (including in non-hidden subdirectories)|`20 text/gemini;lang=nl`

+(*1) In theory the syntax is that of a typical INI-like file and also allows for sections with `[section]` (the default section is set to `m̀ime` in the parser), since all other sections are disregarded, this does not make a difference.
+This also means that you can in theory also use `=` instead of `:`.
+For even more information, you can visit the [documentation of `configparser`](https://docs.rs/configparser/2.0).

 ### Logging Verbosity